-- 1. Submit an application for admission.
-Applications may be obtained by calling the Office of Admissions at 800-755-5200, #2.
-Applications are also available online at www.ottawa.edu. - Submit scores for either the American College Testing Program (ACT) or Scholastic Aptitude Test (SAT).
-Scores should be submitted early in the senior year. - 3.
+- Submit an application for admission.
+Applications may be obtained by calling the Office of Admission at 800-755-5200, #2.
+Applications are also available online at www.ottawa.edu. - 2.
+Submit scores for either the American College Testing Program (ACT) or Scholastic Aptitude Test (SAT).
+Scores should be submitted early in the senior year for high school students.
+Transfer students who took the ACT or SAT in high school should request that their scores be sent along with their high school transcript. - 3.
 Submit an official transcript of high school work.
 A tentative admission decision can be made on the basis of partial transcript (any time after completion of the sixth semester) from the high school, although this decision is contingent upon successful completion of high school.
-While there are no specific course requirements for admission, it is highly recommended that a candidate's high school transcript reflect a sound college preparatory curriculum. - 4.
+It is highly recommended that a candidate's high school transcript reflect a sound college preparatory curriculum.
+Transcripts submitted by your high school must include grades for all completed courses, and a cumulative grade point average.
+The Kansas Board of Regents recommendation for college preparatory curriculum includes: 4 units of English, 3 units of Natural Sciences, 3 units of Mathematics, 3 units of Social Sciences, and 1 unit of Computer technology. - 4.
+Official College Transcripts.
+(Transfer applicants and high school students seeking credit for college courses completed).
+Students should request that official copies of transcripts from all colleges/universities previously attended be sent directly to the Office of Admission. - 5.
 Submit letters of reference.
 Although these are not required, their submission is encouraged.